evilsoft/crocks/README.md

 * Helper Functions (`crocks/funcs`): All other support functions that are either convenient versions of combinators or not even combinators at all cover this group.

-* Point-Free Functions (`crocks/pointfree`): Wanna use these ADTs in a way that you never have to reference the actual data being worked on?
+* Point-free Functions (`crocks/pointfree`): Wanna use these ADTs in a way that you never have to reference the actual data being worked on?
 Well here is where you will find all of these functions to do that.
 For every algebra available on both the `Crocks` and `Monoids` there is a function here.

 ### Crocks
 The `Crocks` are the heart and soul of this library.
 This is where you will find all your favorite ADT's you have grown to :heart:.
 They include gems such as: `Maybe`, `Either` and `IO`, to name a few.
 The are usually just a simple constructor that takes either a function or value (depending on the type) and will return you a "container" that wraps whatever you passed it.
 Each container provides a variety of functions that act as the operations you can do on the contained value.
 There are many types that share the same function names, but what they do from type to type may vary.
 Every `Crock` provides `type` function on the Constructor and both `inspect` and `type` functions on their Instances.